MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 **Cause**: Occurs when MSI is not properly configured to access SQL managed instance.

-**Resolution**: Check if MSI is configured as Active Directory Admin on SQL managed instance.
-Ensure that required [Azure Active Directory permissions](/system-center/scom/create-user-assigned-identity?view=sc-om-2022#set-the-active-directory-admin-value-in-the-sql-managed-instance&preserve-view=true) are provided to SQL managed instance for MSI authentication to work.
+**Resolution**: Check if MSI is configured as Microsoft Entra Admin on SQL managed instance.
+Ensure that required [Microsoft Entra ID permissions](/system-center/scom/create-user-assigned-identity?view=sc-om-2022#set-the-active-directory-admin-value-in-the-sql-managed-instance&preserve-view=true) are provided to SQL managed instance for MSI authentication to work.

 ### Issue: Failed to connect to SQL MI from this instance